 Once you have a short list of prospects, set up meetings with each (this should always be free).
 Keep in mind that you’re hiring this person to help you manage your money, so you’re going to want to properly vet them.
 The following questions to ask a financial advisor will help you find your match:

 Question 1: Are you a fiduciary?

-Note: You can and should also check up on a prospective advisor with the CFP Board or by using the broker check tool from FINRA, says Carina Diamond, a certified financial planner in Akron, Ohio, and a CFP Board Ambassador.
-These governing bodies keep a disciplinary record of their financial planners and advisors.
+Note: You should also check up on a prospective advisor’s disciplinary record with the CFP Board or by using the broker check tool from FINRA, says Carina Diamond, a certified financial planner in Akron, Ohio, and a CFP Board Ambassador.
 You can also go on CFPBoard.net to see if your advisor has been verified (or even disciplined) by the CFP Board by typing in their name, company and where they practice.
 If this feels a little extreme, think about it this way — would you go to a restaurant without looking up reviews online first?
-This is so much more important than that!
+This is so much more important than that.

 Question 2: How do you get paid?

 Paying your financial advisor is not as simple as paying your barista.
 And while this may be an awkward question to ask a financial advisor, it’s a must.
 Financial pros can be compensated in four ways: